Colorless green ideas sleep furiously

 ;; (progn (display "Launching missiles!\n")))

-**Proposal for _Python_ `log` macro**
+Proposal for Python log

 log[people[7].name]